CounterpartyXCP/counterparty-core/README.md

 # Installation

-**WARNING** Master branch should only be used for testing.
+**WARNING** The `master` branch should only be used for testing.
 For production releases uses tagged releases.

 For a simple Docker-based install of the Counterparty software stack, see [this guide](http://counterparty.io/docs/federated_node/).